Changing

 The 16 Primary Factors | The 5 Global Factors | So what?

 16PF stands for the 16 Personality Factors or 'source traits' that were identified by Raymond Cattell in the 1930s as being the main set of factors whereby a person can be classified.
-There are 16 Primary Factors, which have also been grouped into five global factors.
+These were derived from an analysis of personality-describing words (initially 18,000, then whittled down to 4500, then about 171 and eventually 16).

-Unlike some other systems, the focus of the 16PF is to identify characteristics without immediate concern for how they are applied.
+Unlike some other systems, the focus of the 16PF is to identify innate characteristics without immediate concern for how they are applied.

 The 16 Primary Factors

-These are Cattells' original personality factors.
+These are Cattell's original personality factors.

 Primary Factor